 - Incentive spirometer exercises: 10 times, every one to two hours while awake

-What you may have after surgery
+What you might need after surgery

 - Oxygen therapy via nasal cannula or mask

-- Incision covered with a dressing (total hip)
+- Incision covered with a dressing

 - An ACE bandage covering your dressing from your heel to thigh (total knee)

 - Blood pressure monitor

 Cleanliness is key.
 Ask for help if needed!

 To minimize the risk of infection, we encourage good hand hygiene and other sanitary practices.
 After your procedure, we encourage you to:

 - Remind doctors, nurses and caregivers to wash their hands.